CExA-project/cheat-sheet-for-kokkos/utilization.md

 ### Scatter view

-View extension that wraps an existing view in order to efficiently perform scatter operations.
+View extension that wraps an existing view in order to perform scatter operations.
-Scatter operations potentially write to the same memory location from multiple threads.
-`ScatterView` provides a mechanism to efficiently handle this situation by using atomics or grid duplication to update the underlying view.
+As this may result to race conditions, `ScatterView` uses atomics or grid duplication.

 <img title="Warning" alt="Warning" src="./images/warning_txt.svg" height="25"> This feature is experimental